perissology/ganache-cli/README.md

 * `--db`: Specify a path to a directory to save the chain database.
 If a database already exists, the TestRPC will initialize that chain instead of creating a new one.
 * `--debug`: Output VM opcodes for debugging
 * `--mem`: Output TestRPC memory usage statistics.
 This replaces normal output.
+* `--ws`: Enable the WS-RPC server.
+The HTTP-RPC server will not be enabled.

 Special Options: